 3.1 Information we collect from you automatically

-We receive and store certain types of information automatically, such as whenever you interact with the Website or use the Services.
-This information helps us address Customer support issues, provide you with a streamlined and personalized experience, improve the performance of our Website, and protect your account from fraud by detecting unauthorized access.
+We receive and store certain types of information automatically, such as whenever you interact with the Platform or use the Services.
+This information helps us address customer support issues, provide you with a streamlined and personalized experience, improve the performance of our Platform, and protect your account from fraud by detecting unauthorized access.
 Information collected automatically includes:

 3.2 Information you provide to us

-To establish an account and access our Services, we'll ask you to provide us with some important information about you.
+To establish an account and allow you access to our Services, we'll ask you to provide us with some important information about you.
 This information is either required by law (e.g. to verify your identity) or necessary to provide the requested Services (e.g. you will need to provide your bank account number if you'd like to link that to your Bitvavo account).
 Below you will find an overview of the personal data we generally collect from our (potential) customers and individuals related to our (potential) customers.

-- Institutional Information: Company identification number (or comparable number issued by a government), proof of legal formation (e.g. articles of incorporation), additional legal documents – including articles of association, shareholder register, structure chart, corporate tax return and UBO statement – and personal identification (and institutional) information for all direct and indirect representatives, directors and material beneficial owners (if applicable).
+- Personal data included in institutional information: proof of legal formation of a company (e.g. articles of incorporation), additional legal documents – including articles of association, shareholder register, structure chart, corporate tax return and UBO statement – and personal identification (and institutional) information for all direct and indirect representatives, directors and material beneficial owners (if applicable).

-- Account purpose information: Information of purpose and intended nature of the business relationship.
+- Account information: Information of purpose and intended nature of the business relationship you have with us.

-- Correspondence: Survey responses or information provided to our support team and other information that you might voluntary share with us.
+- Correspondence: Survey responses or information provided to our support team and other information that you might voluntarily share with us.

 3.3 Information generated by us

-- Risk and fraud related information: behavioral pattern information, risk profiles, risk categories, transaction profile information, transaction patterns information and internal suspicious transaction reports or intelligence, derived from information about the transactions you make on our Services - such as the type of transaction (e.g. buy transaction and/or sell transaction), the amount, the type of virtual currency, the counterparty – and other personal data we have of you, hit / no hit information on PEP and sanction lists – and/or notices to designated authorities including reports/notifications to FIU.
+- Risk and fraud related information: behavioral pattern information, risk profiles, risk categories, transaction profile information, transaction patterns information and internal suspicious transaction reports or intelligence, derived from information about the transactions you make on our Services - such as the type of transaction (e.g. buy transaction and/or sell transaction), the amount, the type of virtual currency, the counterparty – and other personal data we have of you, hit / no hit information on Politically Exposed Persons (PEP’s) and sanction lists – and/or notices to designated authorities including reports/notifications to FIU.

-- Whistleblowing or fraud reports: we may receive your personal data if they have been necessarily included in whistleblowing reports from Bitvavo Staff Members or in fraud reports from relevant payment institutions and payments service providers, law enforcement agencies and the Financial Intelligence Units (FIU).
+- Whistleblowing or fraud reports: We may receive your personal data if they have been necessarily included in whistleblowing reports from Bitvavo Staff Members or in fraud reports from relevant payment institutions and payments service providers, law enforcement agencies and the Financial Intelligence Units (FIU).
 We may draw conclusions from such personal data regarding your risk classification and include such conclusions in our systems.

-From time to time, we may obtain information about you from third party sources as required or permitted by applicable laws en regulations.
+From time to time, we may obtain information about you from third party sources as required or permitted by applicable laws and regulations.
 These sources may include:

 - Public Databases: We obtain information from public databases such as the relevant Chamber of Commerce, the UBO / Beneficial Owners / Transparency (or similar) register, Google searches and other (reliable and independent) sources.
 We may also receive such public information via third party service providers such as Comply Advantage (adverse media checks) and Lexis Nexis (information on PEP’s, sanctions and blacklists).

-- Blockchain Data: We may analyze public blockchain data and obtain information about your transactions from Blockchain analysis providers to ensure parties utilizing our Services are not engaged in illegal or prohibited activity under our Terms, and to analyze transaction trends for research and development purposes.
+- Blockchain Data: We may analyze public blockchain data and obtain information about your transactions from Blockchain analysis providers.

 4. For what purposes are your personal data processed?